vuejs/eslint-plugin-vue/docs/rules/no-unused-vars.md

+---
+pageClass: rule-details
+---
+# vue/no-unused-vars
-# disallow unused variable definitions of v-for directives or scope attributes (vue/no-unused-vars)
+> disallow unused variable definitions of v-for directives or scope attributes

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.